 Yes!
 A blog is not a commitment!
 If you want to tell something, just do it.
 Even if that’s just one thing.
 Another thing may come to your mind, but it’s no problem when that’s years later.
 Just start a blog.

 I’ve seen people who said the reason they haven’t started a blog is because they know they’d abandon it and feel guilty.
 I’ve heard people dismiss the very idea of blogging, saying that it serves no purpose except to make bloggers feel guilty for not posting often enough.
-This is a shame, because it means there are people with thoughts they want to share with the world who aren’t sharing them!

 I wrote something similar about Medium back in July to what Ben Werdmüller writes now.
 Medium isn’t doing something bad, it’s just that they changed directions over the last years.
 From being a platform, where anyone can write anything and anyone can read anything for free, it’s now something like a paid magazine anyone can contribute too (and earn some money from it).